Can Dogs Eat Flour? Vet Approved Facts & FAQ

 By Oliver Jones

 Flour has existed for thousands of years and is a common ingredient in many foods to this day.
-While humans have been consuming flour almost on a daily basis, you’ve probably wondered if you can feed your dog flour too.
+While humans have been consuming flour almost daily, you’ve probably wondered if you can feed your dog flour too.
 The answer is yes!
 Dogs can consume flour, and chances are you’ve already been feeding them flour without even knowing!

 Want to know more about dogs eating flour and how healthy it is?
 In this article, we discuss just that!